 "Slack won the product war but was losing the sales and marketing battle to Microsoft and Google, who have a distribution advantage and deep pockets.
 With Marc Benioff on their side, Slack will overnight have ten times more salespeople selling its product."

-Why Does a Deal Make Sense for Salesforce?
+Why Does the Deal Make Sense for Salesforce?

 Purchasing Slack gives Salesforce a tool to fight one of its rivals, Microsoft, which has been pushing Teams heavily during the pandemic.
 Wedbush analyst Daniel Ives shares his thoughts about the balance of power in the market: